mohannad54xd/solar_trek/README.md

 # solar-trek

-if it didn,t work open update
+if it didn't work open update